bitaemi/rxjs-reactive-patterns/README.md

 # 2. Reactive programming

 ## 2.0.
-Why REACTIVE, Observable vs. Redux:
+Motivation, why should we use REACTIVE implementation

 {

  - WHY: scale insanely, reduce latency

- - Reactive example : Microsoft EXCEL, everything in IT, nowdays is reactive interaction.
+ - Reactive example: Microsoft EXCEL, everything in IT, nowdays is reactive interaction.

  - Programming in reactive + functional style.